Skip to main content

 1. Hire the right people

 Hiring the right people is key to any organization's success.
-Hiring someone with the wrong skill set or values can lead to a lot of wasted time and effort that could have been avoided by just getting it right the first time around.
+Someone with the wrong skill set or values can lead to wasted time and effort that could have been avoided.

-The best way to hire the right person is through an interview process that includes both non-technical questions about their experience, values, and goals as well as technical questions related to your industry or company.
-This will give you an idea of whether this person would be a good fit for your team.
+The best way to hire the right person is through an interview process that includes non-technical questions about their experience, values, and goals and technical questions related to the role or your company.
+I've also found success by including other team members in the interview process.

 Here's a tip to remember: Hire slow, fire fast.
-If you hire the wrong person, work to remove them swiftly so you can move on and find the right person to best support your team and organization's goals.
+If you hire the wrong person, work to remove them swiftly so you can move on with your hiring plan and find the right person to support your team and organization's goals.

 2. Set clear expectations

-Through leadership and coaching training, as well as having many amazing leaders to experience and study I learned that, actually, your job as a leader is to help people see the value and impact of their actions and guide them towards achieving both the collective goals of the team or organization and their personal goals.
+Another way to set clear expectations is through regular one-on-one meetings with employees to discuss their performance.
+Remember, you want to help them see the value and impact of their actions and guide them towards achieving the goals of the team and their personal goals.

 3. Give feedback regularly